mdzaid1299/fe-c4-s5-practice/README.md

                 <h3><a routerLink="">Click here if you are a Visitor</a></h3>
             </div>
         ```
-        - add the following style code for `Login` component
+    7. Add the following style code for `Login` component
         ```css
             #login-form {
                 max-width: 400px;